Turin: A Vegan guide to the slow food capital

 Il Gelato Amico

-Principi d’Acaja 47 (Cit Turin)
+Principi d’Acaja, 47 (Cit Turin)

 A completely vegan ice cream shop that also offers some home made vegan cakes and drinks.
 They offer classical flavors like hazelnuts and gianduja, but also some unique flavors such as the super tasty Snoopy 🥜🍫🍪 (roasted peanuts, single origin St. Domingo 72% dark chocolate and self-made caramel and gluten-free corn flour, rice and almond cookies), Café Lavazza and many more.